Coronavirus (COVID-19) Resources

 - Addison County Transit Resources can deliver groceries, prescriptions and other essential items to client’s homes.
 All Addison County residents who are aged 60+, living with a disability or unable to self-transport are eligible for this free service.
 Items must be prepaid and available for curbside pickup from area retailers.
 Call ACTR at 802-388-2287.

-- Addison County Economic Development Corporation is maintaining and updating a COVID-19 related resource list for businesses; check it regularly!
+- Addison County Economic Development Corporation is maintaining and updating a COVID-19 related resource list for businesses.

 - The Lake Champlain Regional Chamber of Commerce has brought together a great set of resources and information especially for businesses.